-We aim to formulate a set of conditions that would allow us to estimate domains of positive invariance of (\ref{eq:problem}) and specifically those in which the solutions of (\ref{eq:problem}) remain bounded.
+We aim to formulate a list of conditions that would allow us to estimate forward invariant sets of (\ref{eq:problem}) and, specifically, those in which the solutions of (\ref{eq:problem}) remain bounded.
 These conditions are provided in the next section.